Pastoral Care for Migrant Family, Transient Houses, Chaplaincies

 On the practical level, the Congregation appreciates the natural homogeneity and acquired affinities of its members, because it recognises it as fitting and pastorally effective to normally entrust the care of migrants to those who know their language and mentality, their culture, and the traits of their spiritual life.

-Together with the ever present situations of temporary emergency, today's migrations are marked by situations of particular concern, what with new scenarios of massive migrations taking place everywhere: in Europe, from Asia towards Australia, within Asia and along the western cost of North America.
+Together with the ever present situations of temporary emergency, today's migrations are marked by situations of particular concern, what with new scenarios of massive migrations taking place everywhere: in Europe, from Asia towards Australia, within Asia and along the western coast of North America.
 There are new migrations from Latin America and the Caribbean Islands towards the United States, Canada and Japan.
 Latin-Americans are found in Europe and especially in Spain.
 Many are undocumented.
 Refugees and displaced people are in Colombia, in Africa, in Asia and in the Middle East.
 There are internal migrations and migrations from neighboring countries.
 There are derelicts in flight along the Mediterranean shores and there is the precarious situation of the people of the sea.
 In this moment of history, the Congregation is called upon to give priority and to respond in concrete ways to the above listed new phenomena, given their seriousness and urgency.

 n.
 75 "The evolution of the phenomenon of migration is being studied and made known in our Congregation through Centers of Study, Mass Media, Church Migration Offices and the NGO.